Harper College will be closed Monday, September 1, in observance of Labor Day.

 Note: This content is for educational use only.
 Nothing contained in this tip sheet is, or should be considered or used as a substitute for, medical advice, diagnosis, or treatment.

-The behaviors listed below may be some of the signs that someone is thinking about suicide.
+The following behaviors listed may be some of the signs that someone is thinking about suicide:

 Talking about: